shannonruder/project-2/README.md

 # Food n Flix

-An app created to help alleviate the need for indecision surrounding what movie to pick and what food to order in for a special evening with friends or family.
+An app created to help alleviate the need for indecision surrounding what movie to pick and what food to order in for a special evening with friends or family at home.

 Created as the second group project for the First Cohort of the University of Minnesota's Coding Bootcamp.